Renee Marshall

 I am so excited to work with you and your child this year!
 We're going to have a super year and learn lots of new things.
 I can't wait to get to know my new students, and I thought you might want to know a little about me.

-I have been teaching for thirty-five years and twenty-ffive of them have been in third grade at Holland Elementary.
+I have been teaching for thirty-six years and twenty-six of them have been in third grade at Holland Elementary.
 I LOVE my job and I hope I can instill a love of learning in your child.
-We're going to work hard and play hard--it'll be a GREAT year!
+We're going to work hard and play hard--it will be a GREAT year!

 WELCOME TO THIRD GRADE!